TSA-29/2025-AIID-Hackathon-Documentation-AI-CHEFs/aiid-hackathon-website/README.md

 ### GitHub Pages Deployment

-This project is configured for automatic GitHub Pages deployment:
+This project is configured for automatic GitHub Pages deployment using GitHub Actions with static file serving:

 **Repository**: https://github.com/THU-SIGS-AIID/2025-AIID-Hackathon-Documentation-Template